-Doctor Sofia Kahn, the medical director and chair of the emergency department, describes what to expect when you visit the emergency department at DeKalb Medical.
+Doctor Sofia Kahn, the medical director and chair of the emergency department, describes what to expect when you visit the emergency department at Emory Decatur Hospital and Emory Hillandale.
 From triage to discharge, your wait times may vary, but we are with you all the way.

 HAVING A PRIMARY CARE DOCTOR IS THE BEST WAY TO MANAGE YOUR HEALTH AND STAY WELL through regular visits.
 Your doctor will know more about your health history and will keep your health records, which can lead to better health and wellness and lower your health care costs.